Restorative Dentistry

 The entire mouth is examined and a determination is made as to which teeth will have to be removed, and which will remain.
 The loose teeth are then extracted.
 Dentures are fitted to go over or around whatever teeth remain in the mouth, depending on the type.
 There is an adjustment period after dentures are placed in the mouth, and it can take some getting used to.
 But once accustomed to the dentures, all the normal functionality and appearance return.
 Often implants can used to further stabilize the dentures.

 A dental implant is a reliable and beautiful option to replace a missing tooth and prevent the jaw bone atrophy that occurs when a tooth is lost.
 The implant is a small titanium shaft that is gently and surgically positioned into the bone which grows around it forming a tight connection.
-Once the implant is firmly set in the mouth, an outer shaft is attached and the dentist the dentist takes impressions (see crowns) to attach the replacement crown onto the top of the shaft.
+Once the implant is firmly set in the mouth by the oral surgeon, an outer shaft is attached and the dentist the dentist takes impressions (see crowns) to attach the replacement crown onto the top of the shaft.
 This permanent solution that behaves like a natural tooth, stimulates normal bone growth, does not decay, and can be flossed like a natural tooth.
 Screw retained implanted crowns can often be retrieved for future maintenance and care.
 The alternative restorative treatment for replacing a missing tooth is a bridge which is invasive to the teeth required to support the bridge, while trapping food and being vulnerable to future decay.
 The long term success rate of an implant versus a bridge is much greater and therefore less costly in the long term.has the advantages over bridge work in that it does not stress the surrounding teeth for support.

 Implants can also be strategically positioned for retaining a removable denture.
 This is an excellent service as the dentures will not slip of fall out and more importantly, the jawbone structure is preserved because the implant behaves like the root of a tooth stimulating the jawbone to regenerate itself in a natural manner.
 This prevents the collapsed lip syndrome of a denture wearer while enhancing a more youthful appearance.